-- 1. This order provides requirements to be met by all Aviation Safety (AVS) services and offices (S/Os) in support of the AVS Safety Management System (AVSSMS).
+1. This order provides requirements to be met by all Aviation Safety (AVS) services and offices in support of the AVS Safety Management System (AVSSMS).
 The focus of this order is aviation safety.
 It does not address occupational safety, health, or personnel safety issues, unless those issues affect aviation safety.
-This order enables the continued evolution of AVS's proactive approach to improving safety performance through requirements for S/Os to: - a.
-Maintain organizations capable of overseeing aviation safety; - b.
-Identify hazards that can impact the safety of the aerospace system and establish controls/mitigations to reduce safety risk in a prioritized manner; - c.
-Track identified hazards to ensure that risk remains known and acceptable; and - d.
-Oversee aviation product/service providers' implementation of a Safety Management System (SMS) to identify safety priorities, reduce safety risk, and monitor safety performance. - 2.
-Each service and office plays a role in the AVSSMS.
-Therefore, AVS S/Os' processes must ensure conformity with this order, as well as proper alignment with: - a.
-SMS processes in other AVS S/Os; and - b.
-SMS processes in product/service provider organizations for which the AVS S/O has oversight responsibility, if applicable.
+This order enables the continued evolution of AVS's proactive approach to improving safety performance through requirements for services and offices to:

+a.
+Maintain organizations capable of overseeing aviation safety;

+b.
+Identify hazards that can impact the safety of the aerospace system and establish controls/mitigations to reduce safety risk in a prioritized manner;

+c.
+Track identified hazards to ensure that risk remains known and acceptable; and d.
+Oversee aviation product/service providers' implementation of a Safety Management System (SMS) to identify safety priorities, reduce safety risk, and monitor safety performance.
-Jose L. Baker

-Digitally signed by Jodi L Baker Date: 2025.04.02

-Jodi L. Baker
+2. Each service and office play a role in the AVSSMS.
+Therefore, AVS services and offices' SMS processes must ensure full conformance with this order, as well as proper alignment with:

+a.
+SMS processes in other AVS services and offices; and

+b.
+SMS processes in product/service provider organizations for which the AVS service or office has oversight responsibility, if applicable.

+ABA

-Acting Associate Administrator for Aviation Safety, AVS-1
+Ali Bahrami Associate Administrator for Aviation Safety